Yana Batyrshina: Career

 During the 1997 season, she won several gold medals on the Grand Prix circuit.
 She also won the inaugural Longines Prize for Elegance at the 1997 World Championships.

 Despite her success and desire to continuing competing through the 2000 Olympics, 1998 presented a new challenge for Batyrshina in the form of up-and-coming new Russian teammate Alina Kabaeva.
 Kabaeva would go on to win the 1998 European Championships, while Batyrshina would struggle with ribbon and finish third in the all-around.
 Batyrshina quietly retired a short time after Europeans, at 19 years of age.

 After her retirement, Batyrshina began coaching.
 In 1999, she was briefly invited to serve as a trainer at the UNOPAR gym in Londrina, Brazil, helping prepare the Brazilian group for the 2000 Summer Olympics in Sydney.

 On 15 February 2015, a gala was held in Russia for the 80th founding anniversary of rhythmic gymnastics.
 The venue was held in the historical Mariinsky Theatre in St. Petersburg.
 Among those who performed at the gala were Russian former Olympic champions, Olympic medalists and World champions including: Batyrshina, Evgenia Kanaeva, Yulia Barsukova, Irina Tchachina, and Daria Dmitrieva.

+Since 2025, she hosts her own YouTube show called Элемент Батыршиной (The Batyrshina element), inviting famous rhythmic gymnasts for interviews.
+She currently works as a TV host and sports commentator for Russian TV channel Матч ТВ.